rabroldan/Waypoint/README.md

 5. Add an Entry within the document.
 6. Add a Option to output directory
 7. Create a markdown file
-8. Convert a markdown file to a HTML file
+8. Markdown Features
+   -Bold
+   -Italized
-9. Mardown now Support a inline code with single backtick ` or triple backtick ```
+   -Inline Code with single backtick ` or triple backtick ```
+   - Horizontal rule

 ## To Run Waypoint